tb3088/alab-puppet/README.md

 * VirtualBox
 * Vagrant
 * Connection to Techflow network
-* jdk 8u65 RPM file
+* Connection to the internet
 * JBoss Developer Studio 9

-Note that for the last two, the files must be in this directory and be named `jdk-8u65-linux-x64.rpm` and `jboss-devstudio-9.0.0.GA-CVE-2015-7501-installer-eap.jar`.
-If they have any other file name, Puppet will fail.
+Note that for the last one, the files must be in the `installers` directory and be named `jboss-devstudio-9.0.0.GA-CVE-2015-7501-installer-eap.jar`.
+If the filename is different, please edit `hiera/common.yaml` to have the correct file name.

 ## Instructions

 1. Download the project.
-Make sure to initialize the submodules.
+Make sure to update the submodules.
 2. Run `vagrant up` in the project directory.
 If you have not already downloaded the box, it will do that.
 Then it will create the machine and run Puppet.
 3. `vagrant reload` to restart the machine so all of the changes kick in.
-3. Run `vagrant ssh` if you wish to log in to the machine and inspect the results.
 4. Run `vagrant destroy -f` when you are all finished and no longer want the machine taking up your diskspace.